MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/buy-or-edit-an-add-on.md

 ## Buy an add-on

-Use the following steps to find and buy add-ons that are available to you.
-The list only includes add-ons that you can buy.
+Use the following steps to find and buy add-ons.
+The list only includes add-ons that are available to you.
 This list is based on your currently active subscriptions, and any other existing add-ons you already have.
 If an add-on isn’t on the list, it’s not available to buy.

 For information about Skype for Business add-ons, see [Skype for Business and Microsoft Teams add-on licensing](https://docs.microsoft.com/SkypeForBusiness/skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing).